Skip to content

 General CI/CD setup

-If you are using GitHub Actions, you can skip this guide and refer to the GitHub Actions guide instead.
+If you're using GitHub Actions, you can skip this guide and refer to the GitHub Action guide instead.

 Continuous Integration/Continuous Deployment (CI/CD) is a software development practice that automates building, testing, and deploying software.
 If you are working with Protobuf, then buf should be part of all three of these development stages.

-This guide is also supplemented by the buf-example repository, which provides a functional example for integrating buf into CircleCI, TravisCI, or GitHub Actions.
-For a quick solution that uses a Makefile, see to buf-example!
+This guide is also supplemented by the buf-examples repository, which provides a functional example for integrating buf into CircleCI, TravisCI, or GitHub Actions.
+For a quick solution that uses a Makefile, see buf-examples.

 Installation

-For a functional example, see the buf-example repository.
+For a functional example, see the buf-examples repository.

 The first step is to get buf running on your CI/CD worker.
 In order to do so, you'll need an install script. buf can be downloaded from a release or built from source.